 There are moments when Greedfall comes together.
 I like my companions, like Vasco, a sailor with the Nauts—a guild that takes its members when they are young—whose real family I helped locate.
-I engaged in an intrigue with Petrus, my schemingclergyman mage, and uncovered a scandal at the heart of the Church of Thélème.
-At one point, a faction staged a grand coup, and I found that because I’d not completed a companion questline, I was forced to fight one of my friends.
+I engaged in an intrigue with Petrus, my scheming clergyman mage, and uncovered a scandal at the heart of the Church of Thélème.
+Thanks to his masterminding, we were able to place pressure against their corrupt practices At one point, a faction staged a grand coup, and I found that because I’d not completed a companion questline, I was forced to fight one of my friends.
 When the time came, I slit their throat for siding against me.
 I hiked over hills and came face to face with gnarled monsters unlike anything I could imagine.
 I uncovered secret truths about my lineage and the history of Teer Fradee.

 Greedfall often offers multiples ways to solve a problem but never manages to be consistent in what you can or cannot do, making its approach to role-playing feel attentive but incomplete.
 Take a common scenario: There is something inside of a restricted area that you need to find, perhaps a forged document or a shipment of special tools.
 One option is to simply trespass and kill everyone in your way, damning you in the eyes of the faction you have crossed.
 That’s not a particularly great idea.
 Instead, you might craft a sleeping potion to knock out the guards if you’ve invested enough into your Science skill.
 If you want, you could even procure a disguise to that you can walk around freely without arousing suspicion.
 With a high enough Charisma score, you can bypass all of this entirely with some smooth talk.
 Greedfall delights in minor divergences that allow players to fulfill archetypes: the brash sell-sword, the soothing conversationalist, the clever scientist.